Pugmatt/BedrockConnect/README.md

 - Return to the Minecraft main menu, and wait about 20 seconds.
 Then click "Play" and return to the "Friends" tab

 - Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List".
 Or, you should see BCMain under the "Online" section with a joinable instance.
+(If the join option doesn't appear, you may need to wait another minute for the bot to process the friend request)

 - Join instance to connect to BedrockConnect server list